 - I have not covered the pan in this recipe as I do not want the bhindi do pyaza to be slimy and sticky.

-- Adding a sour ingredient like amchur powder or tamarind paste reduces the sliminess of bhindi (okra).
+- Adding a sour ingredient like dry mango powder, tomato or tamarind paste reduces the sliminess of okra.

 - You can lemon juice with dry mango powder.

 - The recipe can be scaled to make a small batch that has 2 servings or a larger batch for 6 or more servings.

 This Bhindi do Pyaza recipe post from the blog archives (first published in August 2009) has been updated and republished on 26 June 2021.